-- a) On-site bio-digester that is emptied through a trade waste outlet. - b) PulpmasterTM. - c) Dehydrator. - d) On-site organics treatment unit that is owned and operated by a third party, including the removal of any products of the unit.
+- a) On-site bio-digester that is emptied through a trade waste outlet. - b) Pulpmaster[TM] or other maceration device. - c) Dehydrator. - d) On-site organics treatment unit that is owned and operated by a third party, including the removal of any products of the unit.